IS303-Steffen/p03-hair-salon/README.md

         - `123-456-7890`
      - > **Hint**: Here are 3 potential ways you might check the input:
         > -  Use `.replace()` multiple times to get rid of spaces and dashes.
-        > - Try and convert each character of the input to an `int()`.
+        > - Try to convert each character of the input to an `int()` (using try/except).
 Only keep the characters that are capable of becoming ints.
-        > - Check whether `.isdigit()` returns `True` for each character of the input, and only keep those characters.
+        > - Check whether `.isdecimal()` returns `True` for each character of the input, and only keep those characters.
     - Any input that doesn't include 10 digits should be rejected, and you should ask the user to reinput the number.
         - For example, if the user enters something like this:
             - `123`